jyaoma/loteria/README.md

 During play, the dealer draws cards from a deck one-by-one and the card is announced to everyone.
 If your tabla contains the card that was announced, click on it to mark it.

-The goal of the game is to mark cards in one of the below patterns.
+The goal of the game is to mark cards in certain patterns.
 Once you do, click on the "Lotería!" button to win!

 ---